andrew-stebbing/getting-and-tidying-data-project/README.md

 ##Course Project

-This is the project for the course Getting and Cleaning Data, module 3 of the [Data Analysis Track](https://www.coursera.org/specializations/jhudatascience/1) from [Johns Hopkins University](https://www.jhu.edu/) and hosted on [Coursera](https://www.coursera.org/).
+This is the course project for the module Getting and Cleaning Data, of the [Data Analysis Track](https://www.coursera.org/specializations/jhudatascience/1) from [Johns Hopkins University](https://www.jhu.edu/), hosted on [Coursera](https://www.coursera.org/).

 ###Overview